Big Garden Birdwatch 2018

 Out and About – Prestbury Hill – The Return!

 I’m not normally given to the expression OMG, but OMG Prestbury Hill is an amazing place!
 We made a return trip today to see the Chalkhill Blue butterflies that we didn’t see a few weeks ago (because I’d got their season wrong!)
-We ended up seeing 15 species of butterfly, a beautiful bird of prey, some moths, a new snail and a lizard!
+We ended up seeing 15 species of butterfly, a beautiful bird of prey, some moths and a new snail!
 Pretty amazing for a few hours walking in beautiful countryside.

 We started leisurely by heading to a bench for a picnic (I’d love to be able to claim that I’d loving crafted cucumber sandwiches and other home-made delights, but actually it was left-over fried chicken from the night before!)
 We spotted our first Chalkhill Blues before we even reached the bench, but decided to eat first then take photos later.
 Said bench has glorious views out over Cheltenham and beyond and is the perfect place for a picnic.
 We could see a bird of prey hovering over fields below – turned out it was this beautiful kestrel.
 We couldn’t get very close, so this is taken zoomed in from a fair distance, but you can still see what a stunning bird it is.